Up (film series)

-The Up series of documentary films follows the lives of ten males and four females in England beginning in 1964, when they were seven years old.
+The Up series of documentary films follows the lives of ten boys and four girls in England, beginning in 1964, when they were seven years old.
 The first film was titled Seven Up!, with later films adjusting the number in the title to match the age of the subjects at the time of filming.
 The documentary has had nine episodes—one every seven years—thus spanning 56 years.
 The series has been produced by Granada Television for ITV, which has broadcast all of them except 42 Up (1998), which was broadcast on BBC One.
 Individual films and the series as a whole have received numerous accolades; in 1991, the then-latest instalment, 28 Up, was chosen for Roger Ebert's list of the ten greatest films of all time.

-The children were selected for the original programme to represent the range of socio-economic backgrounds in Britain at that time, with the expectation that each child's social class would determine their future.
+The children were selected for the original programme to represent the range of socio-economic backgrounds in Britain at that time, on the assumption that each child's social class would determine their future.
 The first instalment was made as a one-off edition of Granada Television's series, World in Action, directed by Canadian Paul Almond, with involvement by "a fresh-faced young researcher, a middle-class Cambridge graduate", Michael Apted, whose role in the initial programme included "trawling the nation's schools for 14 suitable subjects".
 About the first programme, Apted has said:It was Paul's film ... but he was more interested in making a beautiful film about being seven, whereas I wanted to make a nasty piece of work about these kids who have it all, and these other kids who have nothing.
 After Almond's direction of the original programme, director Michael Apted continued the series with new instalments every seven years, filming material from those of the fourteen who chose to participate.
-The aim of the continuing series is stated at the beginning of 7 Up as: "Why did we bring these together?
-Because we wanted a glimpse of England in the year 2000.
-The union leader and the business executive of the year 2000 are now seven years old."
+The aim of the continuing series is stated at the beginning of 7 Up as: "We brought these children together because we wanted a glimpse of England in the year 2000.
+The shop's steward and the executive of the year 2000 are now seven years old."
 The most recent instalment, the ninth, titled 63 Up, premiered in the UK on ITV in 2019.
 A special episode featuring celebrity fans of the series, 7 Up & Me, also aired on ITV in 2019.
 Apted is reported to have said, "I hope to do 84 Up when I'll be 99"; however, he died in 2021.

+In July 2025 it was confirmed that the series will continue with a new director for the next instalment, 70 Up.